dennohpeter/Git_Tutorial_LaunchSchool/README.md

 # README #
-This is git tutorial as per Launch School | A Guide to Git and Github.
+This is a git tutorial and guidance as per Launch School | A Guide to Git and Github.